al3xandr3/al3xandr3.github.io/_posts/2011-02-24-ml-ex2-linear-regression.md

-Next step is to find the smaller cost as possible from J, and in fact thats exactly what the [gradient descent algorithm does][4]: starting with an inicial guess it iterates to smaller and smaller values of a given function by following the [direction of the derivative][5]:
+Next step is to find the smaller cost as possible from J, and in fact thats exactly what the [gradient descent algorithm does][4]: starting with an initial guess it iterates to smaller and smaller values of a given function by following the [direction of the derivative][5]:

 <script type="math/tex; mode=display">